Title: Executive Assistant

 - Employer fully paid life insurance, accidental death, and employee assistance plan

 - 401(k) Retirement Savings Plan with qualified match and contribution

 - Generous paid time off, sick leave, and holidays

 EQUAL EMPLOYMENT STATEMENT

 Children’s Institute is an equal opportunity employer.
-It is the policy of CI to provide equal employment opportunity in accordance with applicable law to all qualified individuals without regard to their race, color, creed, religion, age, gender, gender identity, sexual orientation, marital status, military status, political opinion, national origin, familial status, mental and physical disability, source of income, or any other status protected by federal, state, or local law in all personnel actions.
+It is the policy of CI to provide equal employment opportunity in accordance with applicable law to all qualified individuals without regard to race, color, creed, religion, age, gender, gender identity, sexual orientation, marital status, military status, political opinion, national origin, familial status, mental and physical ability, source of income, or any other status protected by federal, state, or local law in all personnel actions.
 Personnel actions include recruitment, selection, promotion, compensation, training, and termination.
 Relations between employees shall be based on mutual respect, and regard for the effectiveness and well-being of the organization.